-Lard the meat by making a holes lengthwise through the roast and then pushing a strip of fat from the bacon through each hole.
+Lard the meat by making holes lengthwise through the roast and then pushing a strip of fat from the bacon through each hole.
 One of my steel barbecue skewers cuts through the meat nicely and makes a hole about the right size.
-I use my fingers and if necessary my knife sharpener or the dowel of a wooden spoon to push the fat through.
-A special larding device, of course, does the job easily and quickly (see above discussion for the link).
+I use my fingers and, if necessary, my knife sharpener or the dowel of a wooden spoon to push the fat through.
+A special larding device, of course, does the job easily and quickly (see above for the link).

 Rub the meat all over with the garlic.
-If you like, make additional small cuts with a paring knife and insert small slices of garlic into the meat as well.
+If you like, make additional small cuts with a paring knife and insert small slices of garlic into the meat.

 Cook your pot roast: